avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 To install the Bioconductor libraries, follow these steps:

-1. To start R, follow (a) or (b):
+1. To start R, follow either step 2 or 3:

-    (a) Check if there is an "R" icon on the desktop of the computer that you are using.
+2. Check if there is an "R" icon on the desktop of the computer that you are using.
-    If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try (b) instead.
+   If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try step 3 instead.
-    (b) Click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
+3. Click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.

-2. The R console (a rectangle) should pop up.
+4. The R console (a rectangle) should pop up.
-3. Once you have started R, now type in the R console:
+5. Once you have started R, now type in the R console:

 ::

     > source("http://bioconductor.org/biocLite.R")
     > biocLite()

-4. This will install a core set of Bioconductor libraries ("affy", "affydata", "affyPLM", "annaffy", "annotate", "Biobase", "Biostrings", "DynDoc", "gcrma", "genefilter", "geneplotter", "hgu95av2.db", "limma", "marray", "matchprobes", "multtest", "ROC", "vsn", "xtable", "affyQCReport").
+6. This will install a core set of Bioconductor libraries ("affy", "affydata", "affyPLM", "annaffy", "annotate", "Biobase", "Biostrings", "DynDoc", "gcrma", "genefilter", "geneplotter", "hgu95av2.db", "limma", "marray", "matchprobes", "multtest", "ROC", "vsn", "xtable", "affyQCReport").
    This takes a few minutes (eg. 10 minutes).
-5. At a later date, you may wish to install some extra Bioconductor libraries that do not belong to the core set of Bioconductor libraries.
+7. At a later date, you may wish to install some extra Bioconductor libraries that do not belong to the core set of Bioconductor libraries.
 For example, to install the Bioconductor library called "yeastExpData", start R and type in the R console: